-The Colorado Springs Pioneers Museum (CSPM) is excited to open our doors to the community beginning on Tuesday, January 5.
-We are following current state and local guidelines to protect visitors, volunteers and staff.
-Please review what visitors can expect during this time.
+The Colorado Springs Pioneers Museum (CSPM) is following current state and local guidelines to protect visitors, volunteers and staff.
+Please review what visitors can expect during this time:

 1. Before Your Visit

 - The CSPM strongly encourages all visitors to reserve free tickets online.
 We are staggering opening hours from 10 a.m. – Noon, Noon – 3 p.m., and 3 – 5 p.m.

 - To ensure the safety of our visitors and staff, the capacity is limited to 100 visitors per two-hour block.
 Walk-ins are welcome depending on space availability.
 Please read the rest of the guidelines and reserve your tickets at the link below.

 - Visiting the Museum with a group of 10 or more?
 Explore options for you visit.

 - On May 2, 2021, Governor Polis amended the Executive Order D 2021096 stating that masks must be worn in public indoor settings.
 The CSPM is designated as a public indoor setting.
 Face Coverings are required at all times for staff, volunteers and visitors aged 10 and older.
 Face coverings are encouraged for outdoor programs, but not required.

 - All visitors will be asked to provide contact information to fulfill a requirement for contact tracing per the El Paso County Health Department.
 This can be accomplished upon arrival or through the online reservation system.

 - Staff will administer temperature checks and safety questions upon arrival for all visitors.

 - Signs are displayed throughout the museum in order to layout the traffic flow and encourage social distancing.